qris/pytherma/README.md

 * Install [Pipenv](https://anaconda.org/conda-forge/pipenv) with `conda install -c conda-forge pipenv`
 * Clone the [pyTherma Git repo](https://github.com/qris/pytherma) and enter the directory.
 * Create the virtual environment with `pipenv install`
-* Install pyTherma into the virtual environment with `pipenv install -e .`

 To use it: